-

 How to Spend One Day in Antibes, France

-Last Updated on January 19, 2026 by Karis Tavernier-Nicholas Antibes, in the South of France, is decidedly more rustic in feel than its French Riviera neighbours Cannes and Nice.
+Last Updated on January 19, 2026 by Tavernier’s Travels Antibes, in the South of France, is decidedly more rustic in feel than its French Riviera neighbours Cannes and Nice.
 But for it, the town holds a unique and timeless allure that brings visitors back again and again. ©2024 Karis Tavernier-Nicholas On a recent pit-stop tour…

 -